docyes/crul-examples/README.md

 # GraphQL Retrieval Command

 The `graphql` command allows you to make a query against an GraphQL API.

+## Example

+Get all the upcomming SpaceX launches.

 ```bash
 graphql https://spacex-production.up.railway.app 'query SpaceXQuery {